CreadDiscans/ServiceDesigner/TUTORIAL.md

 > ![React Native](./asset/img/reactNative.gif)
 > Before using **React Native** element, set the screen as mobile by clicking one of the buttons from the bottom.
 > You can set the screen _to Portrait_ or _to Landscape_ easily through these buttons.
-> Just click the button which version that you want to work with UI .
+> Just click the button that you want to work with UI .
 > Then right-click and add element and input the name of compomnent what you need.
 > You must input the name in this function also.

 ### RN Elements
 > ![RN Elements](./asset/img/reactNativeElements.gif)
-> 1. If you want to work with your project's UI without missing any details, set the screen as mobile, just like [React Native](#react-native).
+> 1. If you want to work with UI without missing any details, set the screen as mobile, just like [React Native](#react-native).
 > 1. After that, right-click and add React Native element.
 > 1. Set the property if it is necessary.

 - [React Native Elements](https://react-native-training.github.io/react-native-elements/) : React Native UI Toolkit

 ### Delete
 > You can delete elements in this tab.
-If you input wrong name, just right-click, delete it and add new one!
+> If you input wrong name, just right-click, delete it and add new one!
 >> * If you deleted some element and saved your file already, you have to add same element if you need it.
 >> * So please be careful when you delete element.